-- Client is encouraged to prevent from using sharp- bristled toothbrushes, instead advised to gargle with saline solution
+- The client is encouraged to prevent from using sharp- bristled toothbrushes, instead advised to gargle with saline solution

-- Clients are educated not to use hot liquids for alleviation of chills etc.
+- Clients are educated not to use hot liquids for the alleviation of chills etc.

 - Avoidance of sharp objects like razors are emphasized on adults